kasterma/drlnd-navigation/NOTES.md

 However it is playing with the random seed that hardly is elegant.
 Creating a new model of the same shape, and then copying over the data is more elegant.

+Bad design in needing to pass the full config to the memory module.

 ## Training

 The paper we are basing this on used experience replay, and a distinct less frequently updated target network.
 Try